+Paperback • 9781552664230 \$18.95 • August 2011 Digital Formats • \$18.99 5.5 x 8.5" • 240 pp • Rights: World

+Teaching Materials

+Request Exam Copy

+Chasing Freedom

-Paperback • 9781552664230 \$18.95 • August 2011 Digital Formats • \$18.99 5.5 x 8.5" • 240 pp • Rights: World Request Exam Copy Chasing Freedom by Gloria Ann Wesley This novel of a revolutionary era, of Yanks and Africans "chasing freedom," is arresting, with startling events, intriguing characters, and vivid language. -GEORGE ELLIOTT CLARKE The American Revolutionary War is being waged, and the fate of slaves in the colonies is on the line.
+by Gloria Ann Wesley

+This novel of a revolutionary era, of Yanks and Africans "chasing freedom," is arresting, with startling events, intriguing characters, and vivid language.

+-GEORGE ELLIOTT CLARKE

+The American Revolutionary War is being waged, and the fate of slaves in the colonies is on the line.
 Sarah Redmond, a slave on a South Carolina plantation, watches with a heavy heart as her father steals away in the dead of the night to join the British army, enticed by promises of freedom, land and provisions for his whole family.
 But before her father can return, the war draws to a close and the Loyalist slaves are all freed - including Sarah and her grandmother, Lydia.
 Uncertain of their future, Sarah and Lydia join the thousands who are rounded up and sent to New York to prepare for their journey to a new home somewhere in the British colonies.
 After months of waiting, the Redmonds are assigned to a ship bound for the first all-Black community in North America: Birchtown, Nova Scotia.
+With their Certificates of Freedom in hand, Lydia and Sarah wait anxiously, hoping beyond hope that their new life will bring acceptance and happiness.
 But once they reach Birchtown they find that their new home is barren, cold and isolated - and in a world slow to forget old fears and hate, their Certificates offer them freedom in name only.
+Chasing Freedom is the story of a young woman struggling to discover who she is and what she can become in a world that offers her few opportunities.
 Can Sarah and her family find the strength and determination to persevere against all odds?
-Teaching Learning Guide available upon request

-AWARDS: 2012

-Selected for The Canadian Children's Book Centre's Best Books for Kids & Teens Shortlisted for The Ann Connor Brimer Award for Children's Literature
+AWARDS: 2012 Selected for The Canadian Children's Book Centre's Best Books for Kids & Teens Shortlisted for The Ann Connor Brimer Award for Children's Literature

-Brown Skin, White Masks

-by Hamid Dabashi

 Brown Skin, White Masks provides a critical examination of the role that immigrant "comprador intellectuals" play in facilitating the global domination of American imperialism.
 In Black Skin, White Masks, Frantz Fanon explored the consequences of inferiority that colonized people felt, leading them to identify with the ideology of the colonial agency.
 Dabashi picks up where Fanon left off and extends Fanon's insights as they apply to today's world.
 Dabashi examines the ideology of cultural superiority and provides a passionate account of how these immigrant intellectuals continue to betray any notion of home or country in order to manufacture consent for imperial projects.